Attacking Weld Fume at the Source

 Flux-cored wire allows vacuum adjustment

 Because flux-cored wire produces a slag, it generates more weld fume.
 However, one benefit of using self-shielded flux-cored wire, for example, is it allows the ability to increase the vacuum level of the gun.
-Welding operators can close off all the vents and extend the shroud as far as possible.
+Welding operators can close off all the vents and utilize the long shroud.
 This action maximizes the vacuum at the front end of the gun without concern for disturbing the shielding gas, since there is none generates with self-shielded flux-cored wire.
 When using gas-shielded flux-cored wire, a 0 to 15-degree angle will help maximize fume collection.

 Pause at the end